 We determine if an arrangement contains a lease at inception.
 ROU assets represent our right to use an underlying asset for the lease term and lease liabilities represent our obligation to make lease payments arising from the lease.
 ROU assets and liabilities are recognized at the lease commencement date based on the estimated present value of lease payments over the lease term.
 Our lease term includes options to extend the lease when it is reasonably certain that we will exercise that option.
 Leases with a term of 12 months or less are not recorded on the balance sheet, per the election of the practical expedient noted above.
 ROU assets and liabilities are recognized at the lease commencement date based on the estimated present value of lease payments over the lease term.
+We recognize lease expense for these leases on a straight-line basis over the lease term.
 We recognize variable lease payments in the period in which the obligation for those payments is incurred.
 Variable lease payments that depend on an index or a rate are initially measured using the index or rate at the commencement date, otherwise variable lease payments are recognized in the period incurred.
 A discount rate of 7% was used in preparation of the ROU asset and operating liabilities.